kwikteam/phy-doc/docs/install.md

 ### Using phy

-There is a command-line tool that you can use for quick manual clustering:
+There is a command-line tool named `phy` that you can use for automatic and manual clustering.
+Type the following to see the help.

 ```
-phy cluster-manual myexperiment.kwik
+phy -h
 ```

-Use the optional `-i` option to start an interactive IPython terminal at the same time.
+The `-i` option launches phy in an interactive IPython terminal.

 You can also start a notebook server with `ipython notebook`.
 Using the notebook is recommended when you want to do custom analyses.
 The notebook offers a web interface to write Python code, run analyses, and display visualizations.